MATH130 Fundamentals of Modern Mathematics 1

 MATH 130 will be taught this semester by

-David will act as course coordinator for the first half of the semester while Joerg will be coordinator for the second half.
+Joerg will act as course coordinator for the first half of the semester, while Dominic will be coordinator for the second half.

 We introduce and review the key ideas and problems which are central to the rest of the paper (and indeed to mathematics in general).
 Concepts discussed in this section include mathematical definitions of sets, functions, formulas.